rl1987/trickster.dev/tricksterblog/content/post/proxies-for-scraping-and-automation.md

 * [Oculus Proxies](https://oculusproxies.com/index)
 * [The Social Proxy](https://thesocialproxy.com/)

 There's also many more.
-Due your research to find the best option for your budget and feature set.
+Due your research to find the best option for your budget and use case.

 How would we use proxies in our code?
 BrightData provides the following Python snippet for simple use case of their proxy service.